Great Bell of Dhammazedi: Description

-In 1484, King Dhammazedi's astrologer advised him to postpone casting of the bell, because it was at the inauspicious time of the Crocodile constellation, and he predicted the bell would not produce any sound.
-After the bell was completed, it reportedly had an unpleasant tone.
+In 1484, King Dhammazedi's astrologer advised him to postpone the casting of the bell, because it was at the inauspicious time of the Crocodile constellation, and he predicted the bell would not produce any sound.
+After its completion, it reportedly had an unpleasant tone.

 According to contemporary texts, the bell was cast from 180,000 viss (294 t) of metal which included silver and gold, as well as copper and tin.
 It was said to be twelve cubits high and eight cubits wide.
-In 1583, Gasparo Balbi, an italian gem merchant, visited the Shwedagon Pagoda and described the King Dhammazedi Bell in his diary as being engraved from top to bottom with writing that he could not decipher:
+In 1583, Gasparo Balbi, an Italian gem merchant, visited the Shwedagon Pagoda and described the King Dhammazedi Bell in his diary as being engraved from top to bottom with writing that he could not decipher:

 "I found in a faire hall a very large bell which we measured, and found to be seven paces and three hand breadths and it is full of letters from the top to the bottom but there was no Nation that could understand them."